 Our democracy works best when we all participate and everyone weighs in on who gets elected.

-WashPIRG’ss New Voters Project works on dozens of campuses across the country to activate the largest voting block in the country.
-Through class presentations, educational events, and online outreach we work to make sure every student has the opportunity to have their voice heard in our elections.
+WashPIRG’s New Voters Project works on campuses across the state to activate the largest voting block in the country. to activate the largest voting block in the country.
+Whether our program is remote or in person, we work to make sure every student has the opportunity to have their voice heard in our elections.

 Together we can have an impact on our future, on our state, and the country.